How to Decorate Your Christmas Tree Like a Pro

 7. Floral Picks – I love these for two reasons.
 One is that they can often be broken up into multiple pieces, and two is that the larger ones fill remaining holes quite nicely at the end.

 8. Tree Skirt – I use this term loosely as you really can use anything from a spare throw blanket you have lying around the house to an upside down galvanized bucket (with a hole drilled in it of course) to a basket.
-Another benefit of waiting last minute here is that you probably won’t even need a skirt since your tree will be surrounded by wrapped gifts in a day or two.
+Tree collars are also really popular.
+My favorite one is here.

 9. My Favorite Tree Decorating Tips: